 - Sign in to Apigee UI.

-- Timeline: Displays timelines of recent API traffic.
+- Timeline: Displays timelines of recent API traffic data.

-- Investigate: Displays graphs of specified API traffic parameters, such as fault code by region.
+- Investigate: Displays tables of API traffic data, such as fault code by region.

 The following sections describes these views in detail: